 Step by step directions

 1. Roast the brussels sprouts.
 Trim off the stem of the brussels sprouts and cut them in half.
-Toss with olive oil or avocado oil and sprinkle with salt and pepper.
-Roast at 425℉ for 25 minutes, tossing half way through.
+Add them to a large bowl, toss them with avocado oil, salt and pepper.
+Place the brussels sprouts on a parchment paper lined large baking sheet.
+Roast them at 425℉ for 25 minutes, tossing half way through, until they're golden brown and crispy.

-2. Make the sauce.
-In a small bowl, mix together the sriracha, honey, rice vinegar, and grated garlic clove until well combined.
+2. Make the spicy honey sriracha sauce sauce.
+While the brussels sprouts are roasting, grab a small bowl and mix together the sriracha, honey, rice vinegar, and a grated garlic clove until well combined.

 3. Toss the brussels sprouts in the sauce.
-Pour the mixed sauce over the brussels sprouts and toss to combine.
+When the brussels sprouts are done roasting, pour the honey sriracha mixture over them and toss to combine.
 You can put them back in the oven for 5 more minutes to caramelize the sauce a bit, but that is optional!

 Tips and tricks

-- Roast in a single layer flat side down: when you're roasting the brussels sprouts, make sure they're in a single layer with the flat side down - this will help them get extra crispy.
+- Roast the brussels sprouts in a single layer with the flat side down – this is the best way to get them nice and crispy.

-- Use a non-stick sheet pan or parchment: if you're confident in your non-stick, I recommend using that because you'll get a really nice brown.
+- Use a non-stick baking sheet pan or parchment paper – if you're confident in your non-stick, I recommend using that because you'll get a really nice golden brown.
 If not, use a layer of parchment paper!
 You'll still get a great crisp.

-- Buy vibrant brussels sprouts: when looking for the sprouts to buy, look for the ones that are a nice vibrant / saturate green.
-If they're dull/brown looking, best to avoid.
+- When buying brussels sprouts, look for the ones that are a nice vibrant / saturate green.
+If they're dull/brown looking, it's best to avoid.

-- Adjust heat level to your liking: if you want the sauce a bit spicier, just add more sriracha! if you want it a bit less spicy, pull back on the sriracha or add more honey.
+- Adjust spiciness level to your liking – if you want the sauce a bit spicier, just add more sriracha! if you want it a bit less spicy, pull back on the sriracha or add more honey.

-Instead of roasting the brussels sprouts, you can cook them in the air fryer!
-Just personal preference.
+Instead of oven-roasted brussel sprouts, you can you can cook them in the air fryer!

 To cook these in the air fryer - preheat it to 375℉ and prep the brussels sprouts in the same way as for roasting (trim, cut in half, toss with olive oil and salt).
 Arrange them in a single layer and air fry for 15 minutes, tossing half way through.